nicolewallace09/readme-generator/README.md

   * [Questions](#questions)

   ## Installation
-  install
+  Instal

   ## Usage
-  how
+  How to

   ## License
-  This project is license under GNU GPLv3
+  This project is license under MIT